microsoft/azure-pipelines-task-lib/node/README.md

 ## Node 10 Upgrade Notice

 Azure DevOps is currently working to establish Node 10 as the new preferred runtime for tasks, upgrading from Node 6.
-Relevant work is happening in the releases/3.x branch and will be merged into master when we have successfully migrated the majority of our first party tasks.
+Relevant work is happening in the `master`` branch and the major version should be used with Node 10 is 3.
-Any changes should be dual-commited to both `master` and `releases/3.x` until the merge into master occurs.
+Previous major version is stored in the `releases/2.x`

 ### Upgrading to Node 10